stevensio123/TwoSample_Ttest/README.md

 # Accessing the Project Notebook

 The Jupyter notebook containing the working code can be found at the following file:
-'Activity_Course 4 TikTok project lab.ipynb` , click this file to view it directly in your web browser.
+`Activity_Course 4 TikTok project lab.ipynb` , click this file to view it directly in your web browser.

 # Executive Summary

-The file "Executive summary.pptx" contains an executive summary of the results of this project ("Activity_Course 4 TikTok project lab.pynb").
+The file `Executive summary.pptx` contains an executive summary of the results of this project.

 # Data Dictionary
 This project uses a dataset called `tiktok_dataset.csv`.
 It contains synthetic data created for this project in partnership with TikTok.